adam-burns/devuan-pi-gadgeteer/README.md

 ** Raspberry Pi Hardware Compatibility **

-This script installs the dwc2 Device Tree overlay module, which is functional and has been tested only on:
+This script installs the dwc2 Device Tree overlay module, which is functional and tested on:

 - Raspberry Pi 4
 - Raspberry Pi Zero W
 - Raspberry Pi Zero 2 W

+This script is known not to work on the following models (as hardware/internal wiring is incompatible).

+- Raspberry Pi 2
+- Raspberry Pi 3

-Host functionality has been tested as functional on:
+USB Host functionality has been tested as functional on:

 - Windows 10
 - Fedora 35 Linux